PowerUpWithPride/wp-2018-layouts/README.md

 This is a [NodeCG](http://github.com/nodecg/nodecg) graphics bundle.
-It is intended to be used with Speedcontrol, as well as [our extra Speedcontrol addon bundle](http://github.com/PowerUpWithPride/nodecg-puwp) for some extra core functionality.
+It is intended to be used with Speedcontrol, as well as our extra Speedcontrol addon bundles for some extra core functionality.

 ## Getting Started